 The Chapel Street wastewater treatment plant provides treatment for domestic, commercial and industrial communities from the various catchments within the city.

 The plant was built in 1969 at a cost of $1.6 million and was Tauranga’s first wastewater treatment plant.
 It originally had the capacity to treat 5,900m3 of wastewater daily, the flow from a population of about 20,000 people.
-The average daily flow in 2016 was 17,660 m3/d, which is equal to a population of 67,200 people.
+The average daily flow in 2020 was 11,800 m3/d.

 As wastewater enters the plant it is screened to remove objects such as wet wipes, rags, plastics, tins, wood, stones and grit.
 Many of these foreign objects are likely to cause blockages, wear within pipes and generally be a nuisance factor within the plant.
 The wastewater then goes through primary and secondary treatment using an activated sludge process.
 This is a biological process that achieves a very high quality of water without adding chemicals.
 Treated effluent is passed through ultra violet light for a final clean then piped to the wetlands at Te Maunga before exiting via the ocean outfall.